RubenM-J/Citybikes/README.md

 * Supporting landscape & portrait mode

 ### Thanks
-Special thanks to Michiel for some help.
+Special thanks to Michiel for the help.